arif1802/practical-test/README.md

 Mysql has been used as database.
 Create database with name `form_builder`.
 You need to import database which is located in `/server/database` folder.
+You need to change the database credentials in `/server/.env` file.

 ### Run Project
 Go to client and perform `npm start`.
 Go to server and perform `npm start`.

+React will be run on 3000 port and node will be run on 7000 port.
+If you want to change the port for node change `PORT` in `/server/env` file and you need to make change in `REACT_APP_BASEURL` param which is located at `client/.env`